 However, many supervisors think that empowering their staff will mean giving up control, and that’s a little scary.

 Let’s explore how you can do it in a way that maintains your oversight and ensures you and your team succeed!

 I worked with a supervisor who constantly complained about being overworked.
 She was regularly working late into the night and on weekends to catch up because she couldn’t get work done at the office with the parade of people coming in to ask her questions.

 Empowerment is the practice of giving employees decision-making authority in their work.
 They are allowed discretion regarding tasks and resources.

-Ultimately empowerment means that a person takes full accountability for ensuring the work gets done.
+Ultimately, empowerment means that a person takes full accountability for ensuring the work gets done.
 This means they also take full responsibility for mistakes.
-Supervisors can’t make someone do this, but rather must create the environment that supports it.
+Supervisors can’t make someone do this, but must instead create the environment that supports it.